Ghostb21/Paswagon-C6-API/README.md

 # Paswagon-C6-API

-API that helps getting consumption of diesel and probability of unit injector fail in the one and only PeopleCar Paswagon C6.
+API that helps getting consumption of diesel and probability of unit injector fail in the one and only PeopleCar Paswagon C6 (as JSON). <br/>
 Written in Rust + Rocket.

 ## How to start the project?
 1) Download and unzip code files,